 - Learn your legal rights as an injured maritime worker

-The Jones Act is the federal maritime law that allows seamen to sue or file a claim against an employer when that employer’s negligence contributed to an accident with an injury or death.
-If you qualify as a seaman, have been hurt on the job, and can show that your employer’s failure to act in some way contributed to that injury, you can file a claim under this law, but there are limitations.
+If you qualify as a seaman, have been hurt on the job, and can show that your employer’s failure to act somehow contributed to that injury, you can file a claim under this law, but there are limitations.

 The Longshore and Harbor Workers’ Compensation Act